-Project 5: Evolution of memory molecules
+Project 4: Evolution of memory molecules

-Participants: Helen Haines, Christina Bergqvist
+Participants: Helen Haines, Christina Bergqvist, Julia Pedersen

-Learning and long-term memory are exceedingly complex processes involving multiple types of receptors and ion channels and a large repertoire of proteins that modulate their activities.
+Learning and long-term memory are exceedingly complex processes involving multiple types of receptors and ion channels and a large repertoire of modulating proteins.
 So far, most studies have used rat and mouse as model systems to characterize the molecular mechanisms.
 However, such complicated machineries can best be understood by taking an evolutionary approach to deduce how they have originated and become so complicated.
 We are therefore investigating how and when the gene duplications took place that have generated the gene families involved in learning and memory.
-We have already found that many of the gene families expanded in the early vertebrate genome doublings, and that zebrafish often have more gene copies than mammals.
-Future studies will combine phylogenetic analyses with comparisons of expression patterns in the brain, primarily aiming to compare zebrafish and chicken with rat/mouse.
+Many of the gene families expanded in the early vertebrate genome doublings, and zebrafish often has more such genes than mammals.
+Future studies will combine phylogenetic analyses with comparisons of expression patterns in the brain, primarily aiming to compare zebrafish with rat/mouse.

-Project 6: Involvment of heparan sulfate in reward and Alzheimer's disease
+Project 5: Involvement of heparan sulfate in reward and Alzheimer's disease